-The financial challenges facing local authorities have been widely reported, with 19 councils granted exceptional financial support in February 2024.
-The cross-party House of Commons Levelling Up, Housing and Communities committee's report on Financial Distress in Local Authorities, published in February 2024, highlighted underfunding across the local government sector and called on the next government to reform the funding system to put council finances on a sustainable footing.
-No authority, including Wyre Forest, is immune from these challenges, with work ongoing at pace to identify savings to reduce the funding gap for 2025/26 and 2026/27 and limit the reliance on cash reserves.
+The financial challenges facing local authorities have been widely reported, with 30 councils granted exceptional financial support by the government for 2025-26.
+A report from the Local Government Association (LGA), SOLACE and CIPFA, published in December 2024, highlighted underfunding across the local government sector and called for urgent reform of the funding system to put council finances on a sustainable footing.
+No authority, including Wyre Forest, is immune from these challenges, with work ongoing at pace to identify savings to reduce the funding gap for 2026/27 and 2027/28 and limit the reliance on cash reserves.
 Taken together, the level of the general fund earmarked and working balances contributes to the financial resilience of the Council and supports the MTFS.
 Our financial strategy continues to represent a robust foundation to support the delivery of the Council's priorities and from which to build on our financial sustainability.

-9.5 Cash Flow Management
+9.4 Cash Flow Management